Who Has Custody of a Child When the Parents Are Not Married?

 What is Coercive Control and Behaviour?

-From a Cheshire divorce and family law solicitor’s perspective coercive behaviour is any act designed to force or coerce you into doing something against your will or that is intended to harm or intimidate you.
-Acts can include physical threats as well other forms of humiliation or words said by your partner that make you feel as if you are no longer in control of your life or actions.
+Acts can include physical threats as well as other forms of humiliation or words said by your partner that make you feel as if you are no longer in control of your life or actions.

-Isolation from friends and family
+Isolation from friends and family.

-Stopping you from having a shower or bath at times other than stipulated
+Stopping you from having a shower or bath at times other than stipulated.

-Preventing you from leaving the family home on your own or stopping you from seeing your friends and family
+Preventing you from leaving the family home on your own or stopping you from seeing your friends and family.

-Telling you that you can't pick up the baby or play with the children other than at times allowed
+Telling you that you can’t pick up the baby or play with the children other than at times allowed.

-Telling you that you can't go online or monitoring your computer and telephone usage
+Telling you that you can’t go online or monitoring your computer and telephone usage.

 Dictating what clothes you should wear (either too modest or too flamboyant for your taste) or saying what make-up you can wear (if any).

-If something amounts to coercive and controlling behaviour then it doesn’t matter if you are married, in a civil partnership or cohabiting and living together.
+If something amounts to coercive and controlling behaviour, then it doesn’t matter if you are married, in a civil partnership or cohabiting and living together.
 It is the act or behaviour that is important rather than the legal status of your family relationship.

 Recognising Coercive Behaviour